Table of Contents

 |UR48||76.9 mV||80.6 mV||IQ13 = 3.50 mA / 3.66 mA|

-Below you find some hints and changes for the assembly of the XOno.
-They are the results of the long time experience and feedback I collected over the years.
+In the following you will find a few tips and also a modification for the construction of the XOno.
+They are the result of the experience and feedback I have gathered over the years.

-It becomes more and more difficult to find the needed JFET’s for the XOno.
-Normally the only chance is ebay or a comparable platform.
-But the situations is not totally hopeless and in the following list you find replacements without any compromise.
-By the way you can use also a BL type for Q15.
+It is becoming increasingly difficult to find JFETs for the XOno.
+As a rule, you can only find them on ebay or comparable platforms.
+But the current situation is not completely hopeless and in the following list you will find replacement types where you do not have to compromise.
+By the way, a BL type can easily be used for Q15.

 |2× LSK170B||Linear Systems|